openedx/tinymce-language-selector/README.md

 `extended_valid_elements: 'span[lang|id] -span'`

 # Caveats
-- One known limitation is that you can’t select and change the language of existing text in a list.
-(An error will be raised to the user to try another method of setting the language instead.)
+- One known limitation is that you can't select and change the language of text that goes across multiple HTML tags (besides formatting).
+An error will be raised to the user.
 - There wasn’t a TinyMCE-endorsed way of changing the button text, so we directly modify the `innerText` of the button node.
 I’m not sure how well this will work with internationalization and non-default styling.